Cognitive poetics: Background

 During the first half of the twentieth century, emphasis was placed on the particular literary text itself.
-Moreover, concentration on style and linguistic placement of the texts helped to place an importance on the structural patterns prevalent within the literature.
+Moreover, concentration on style and linguistic placement of the texts helped to place importance on the structural patterns prevalent within the literature.
 However, during this time period, attention to the human interaction aspect of literary analysis was largely unobserved.

-Cognitive poetics, therefore aimed to describe how poetic language and form is naturally constrained and shaped by various human cognitive processes.
+Cognitive poetics, therefore aimed to describe how poetic language and form are naturally constrained and shaped by various human cognitive processes.
 It allows for the science of cognition and the literary understanding regarding literary texts to both have significance when conducting any literary analytical process.
 Moreover, cognitive poetics helps demonstrate how ways of expression and ways of conscious perception are mutually inclusive.

 The nature of literature involves explaining its function and application in the human mind.
 Cognitive poetics therefore illustrates just how vital the means of comprehending and analysing literature is to the process of human cognition.

 Application

 Media and Everyday Life

 While the framework for cognitive poetics was still in its infancy during the 1990s, the internet was simultaneously becoming an increasingly popular academic device for research purposes.
 This technological advancement enabled a large range of cognitive linguists to share their ideas, and scholarly awareness regarding cognitive poetics globally began to diffuse.

 The current technological advancements and adjustments pertaining to the internet, social media, music, film, and television have broadened the definition of literature.
 Hence, the applicability of cognitive poetics to a wider scope has been realised.

-The result of this recent rise in cognitive poetics solidifies the assumptions that the theory views literature as a particular type of the everyday experience, especially cognition that is innate in our general cognitive capabilities for navigating the world.
+The result of this recent rise in cognitive poetics solidifies the assumptions that the theory views literature as a particular type of everyday experience, especially cognition that is innate in our general cognitive capabilities for navigating the world.
 It further establishes the relationship of literature with the human experience and cognition.
-The theory states that it is due to this relationship that humans are able to interact in these unique methods amongst each other to begin with.
+The theory states that it is due to this relationship that humans can interact in these unique methods amongst each other to begin with.
 The consistent and overlapping nature amongst non-literary and literary backgrounds of language use is especially emphasised through the everyday application of cognitive poetics.